Skip to content

 mental health or behavioural condition

-A mental health or behavioural condition is a term used by the Australian Bureau of Statistics to refer to the following:
+A mental health or behavioural condition refers to the following:

 • depression (including feeling depressed)